Frances Donovan: Charity

-Donovan is a passionate advocate for animal rights and works with a number of charities to promote this.
+Donovan works with a number of charities on animal rights.

-In March 2012, she took on the gruelling First Nation Home challenge for Sport Relief as the only female competing member of Team Wales.
+In March 2012, she took on the First Nation Home challenge for Sport Relief as the only female competing member of Team Wales.
 Captained by Gethin Jones, they raced teams from Ireland, Scotland and England around the UK, cycling, running, sailing and rowing in the quest to be the First Nation Home.

 She is also an ambassador for the Welsh Football Trust and St John Cymru.